KrabCode/Sketches/readme/GUIManual.md

 A list of strings that returns the currently selected string and changes the selection when pressed.
 - Requires at least two strings.
-- This element does not have a name, it simply shows the current selection in the tray instead of the name.
+- This element uses the first option as its unique name and it shows current selection in the tray instead of the name.
 ```java
 String projection = options("perspective", "orthographic");
 if (projection.equals("perspective")) {